 Can I purchase or reserve tickets online?

-Yes, click here to reserve and purchase tickets, and enjoy quicker entry to the attraction.
-Alternatively, you can purchase tickets on site at the FMG Welcome Center.
+Yes, click here to reserve and purchase tickets, and enjoy quicker entry into the attraction.
+Alternatively, you can purchase tickets at the Daniel and Pamella DeVos Ticketing Center in the Gardens’ Welcome Center, which features four 20-ft. x 90-ft. marble portraits carved by Spanish artist Jaume Plensa.

 Is FMG accessible for guests with special needs?